ExpeditionRPG/expedition/README.md

 ### Requirements

-Requires NodeJS v6.0 or above.
+Requires NodeJS v8.0 or above.
 Check your version with `node -v`.

 We recommend using [NVM](https://github.com/creationix/nvm) to install node to make it easier to swap between and upgrade Node versions in the future.

 **Windows:** must be run within a Unix-like shell (such as Git Bash)

-**iOS:** Building the iOS app requires a mac, and cordova setup scripts currently work for unix-like environments only (Linux + Mac).
+**iOS:** Building the iOS app requires a Mac, and cordova setup scripts currently work for unix-like environments only (Linux + Mac).

 If you're having problems getting dependencies set up on your computer, try using this repo with [Containerizer](https://github.com/Fabricate-IO/containerizer).